withdave/qlik-sense-object-id-grabber/README.md

 ## Tested configurations
-Qlik Sense
+Qlik Sense - Client Managed
 * All 2017 releases
 * All 2018 releases
-* All 2019 releases up to and including September 2019
+* All 2019 releases
+* All 2020 releases
+Qlik SaaS
+* Working on 03/12/2020 - but host must be added to tenant Content Security Policy whitelist (e.g. add origin withdave.github.io)

 Browsers
 * Chrome 63